 You have to update your GMAT/ CAT/ XAT scores in the online application form before submitting.
 After receiving your CAT score, XAT Registration No. and GMAT score, you have to update the details on MICA website.
 (You are to mention your XAT Registration no. only and MICA will collect your score from XLRI).

-MICAT Entrance EXAM for MBA: Step II – MICA Admission Test (MICAT)
+MICAT Entrance test for MBA: Step II – MICA Admission Test (MICAT)

 MICAT consists of 3 further sections